Scaled Proximal Gradient Methods for Multiobjective Optimization: Improved Linear Convergence and Nesterov’s Acceleration

 Doubly stochastic primal dual splitting algorithm with variance reduction for saddle point problems

-The (structured) saddle-point problem involving the infimal convolution in real Hilbert spaces finds applicability in many applied mathematics disciplines.
-For this purpose, we develop a stochastic primal-dual splitting (PDS) algorithm with loopless variance-reduction (VR) for solving this generic problem.
-A PDS algorithm aims to overcome the well-known shortcomings of common splitting methods by solving the … Read more
+The structured saddle-point problem involving the infimal convolution in real Hilbert spaces finds applicability in many applied mathematics disciplines.
+For this purpose, we develop a stochastic primal-dual splitting algorithm with loopless variance-reduction for solving this generic problem.
+We first prove the weak almost sure convergence of the iterates.
+We then demonstrate that our algorithm achieves … Read more

 A primal-dual majorization-minimization method for large-scale linear programs